flamingrickpat/private-machine/README.md

 # private-machine

+*I'll be your machinery*

 A local AI companion framework with structured memory, clustering, and emotion analysis.
+You only need to be able to run a 40GB GGUF with like 32k context 🥲

 ## Installation

+*New start, restart, empty pages*

 1. Install python 3.11
 2. Install requirements